cython/cython/docs/src/tutorial/pypy.rst

 not work either.

-One of the more visible places where this may happen is when accessing the ``char*`` buffer of a byte string.
+One of the more visible places where this may happen is when accessing the :c:type:`char*` buffer of a byte string.
 In PyPy, this will only work as long as the Cython code holds a direct reference to the byte string object itself.

-Another point is when CPython C-API functions are used directly that return borrowed references, e.g. ``PyTuple_GET_ITEM()`` and similar functions, but also some functions that return borrowed references to built-in modules or low-level objects of the runtime environment.
+Another point is when CPython C-API functions are used directly that return borrowed references, e.g. :c:func:`PyTuple_GET_ITEM()` and similar functions, but also some functions that return borrowed references to built-in modules or low-level objects of the runtime environment.
 The GIL in PyPy only guarantees that the borrowed reference stays valid up to the next call into PyPy (or its C-API), but not necessarily longer.